mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0x0007 | 0x0011 | 0x0002 | 0x0002 | SHA384 | ecdsa_secp384r1_sha384 |

 The hash used for the MLS transcript hash is the one referenced in the ciphersuite name.
-In the ciphersuites defined above, "SHA256", "SHA384", and "SHA512" refer to the SHA-256, SHA-384, and SHA-512 functions defined in {{SHS}}.
+In the ciphersuites defined above, "SHA256", "SHA384", and "SHA512" refer, respectively, to the SHA-256, SHA-384, and SHA-512 functions defined in {{SHS}}.

 In addition to the general requirements of {{additional-ciphersuites}}, future ciphersuites MUST meet the requirements of {{confidentiality-of-sender-data}}.

-It is advisable to keep the number of ciphersuites low to increase the chances clients can interoperate in a federated environment, therefore the ciphersuites only include modern, yet well-established algorithms.
+It is advisable to keep the number of ciphersuites low to increase the likelihood that clients can interoperate in a federated environment.
+The ciphersuites therefore include only modern, yet well-established algorithms.
 Depending on their requirements, clients can choose between two security levels (roughly 128-bit and 256-bit).
-Within the security levels clients can choose between faster X25519/X448 curves and FIPS 140-2 compliant curves for Diffie-Hellman key negotiations.
+Within the security levels, clients can choose between faster X25519/X448 curves and curves compliant with FIPS 140-2 for Diffie-Hellman key negotiations.
 Clients may also choose ChaCha20Poly1305 or AES-GCM, e.g., for performance reasons.
-Since ChaCha20Poly1305 is not listed by FIPS 140-2 it is not paired with FIPS 140-2 compliant curves.
+Since ChaCha20Poly1305 is not listed by FIPS 140-2, it is not paired with curves compliant with FIPS 140-2.
 The security level of symmetric encryption algorithms and hash functions is paired with the security level of the curves.

-The mandatory-to-implement ciphersuite for MLS 1.0 is `MLS_128_DHKEMX25519_AES128GCM_SHA256_Ed25519` which uses Curve25519 for key exchange, AES-128-GCM for HPKE, HKDF over SHA2-256, and Ed25519 for signatures.
+The mandatory-to-implement ciphersuite for MLS 1.0 is `MLS_128_DHKEMX25519_AES128GCM_SHA256_Ed25519`, which uses Curve25519 for key exchange, AES-128-GCM for HPKE, HKDF over SHA2-256, and Ed25519 for signatures.
 MLS clients MUST implement this ciphersuite.

-New ciphersuite values are assigned by IANA as described in
-{{iana-considerations}}.

 ## MLS Wire Formats

-This registry lists identifiers for the types of messages that can be sent in MLS.
+The "MLS Wire Formats" registry lists identifiers for the types of messages that can be sent in MLS.
 The wire format field is two bytes wide, so the valid wire format values are in the range 0x0000 to 0xFFFF.